mattroseman/gogomedia-backend/README.md

     - 422: 'user doesn\'t exist'
     - 401: 'not logged in as this user'
-    - 200: 'successfully got all media for the logged in user'
+    - 200: 'successfully got media for the logged in user'

-- **/user/\<username>/media?consumed=yes [GET] (login required)** get all consumed media elements for this user
+- **/user/\<username>/media?consumed=yes/no [GET] (login required)** get all consumed or unconsumed media elements for this user

 	Response Messages:

     - 422: 'user doesn\'t exist'
     - 401: 'not logged in as this user'
     - 422: 'consumed url parameter must be \'yes\' or \'no\''
-    - 200: 'got all consumed media for this user'
+    - 200: 'successfully got media for the logged in user'

-- **/user/\<username>/media?consumed=no [GET] (login required)** get all unconsumed media elements for this user
+- **/user/\<username>/media?medium=other/film/audio/literature [GET] (login required)** get all media elements for this user of a specified medium type

 	Response Messages:

     - 422: 'user doesn\'t exist'
     - 401: 'not logged in as this user'
-    - 422: 'consumed url parameter must be \'yes\' or \'no\''
+    - 422: 'medium url parameter must be \'film\', \'audio\', \'literature\', or \'other\''
-    - 200: 'got all unconsumed media for this user'
+    - 200: 'successfully got media for the logged in user'

 - **/user/\<username>/media [DELETE] (login required)** delete a media element for this user